amaitou/Md5Ghost/README.md

 #  Md5Ghost

-Md5ghost is a simple python tool performs a cracking operation for md5 hashes using online wordlist from github platform
+Md5ghost is a simple python tool which performs a cracking operation for md5 hashes using online wordlist from github platform

 # Requirements